iyak/RNAelem/README.md

 `*` is replaced by a number between 0 and 2 by default, and a lower number corresponds to a search pattern with a higher fitness.

 You can also align the trained model to the new data.
-For example, if you want to align the best model to a sequence set `sequences.fa`, you can do the following:
+For example, if you want to align the best model to a sequence set `sequences.fa`, the following command will do that:
 ```bash
 $ elem scan -s sequences.fa -m elem_out/summary/model-0.txt
 ```